grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 ### in the _Gnat_

 * [ ] _Hemi starts assembling his devices, (with slide-rule calculations of how much pressure each air bag needs to hold it steady in the water column) he explains the plan to Shakes as he does._

-	* When Hemi comes aboard, he is impressed by and comments on the Gnat's airplane style controls.
+* [ ] The Gnat surfaces and runs loud to try and confuse the black sub.
+	* Hemi hits a strut with a spanner when he wants Shakes to dive.

-* [ ] _the risky part is that the enemy is too smart to go after the _Gnat_ -- they know the _Gnat_ is there just to run interference, that's why they gave off chasing the _Gnat_ earlier and turned after the _Prospect_ -- so they have to use the _Prospect_ itself as the bait._
+* [ ] _the risky part is that the enemy is too smart to go after the _Gnat_ -- they know the _Gnat_ is there just to run interference, that's why they give off chasing the _Gnat_ earlier and turned after the _Prospect_ -- so they have to use the _Prospect_ itself as the bait this time._

 * [ ] _Percy will run the _Prospect_ at 100 meters, full-engine like they are trying to get away._